 (2) a Credit Event Upon Merger or an Additional Termination Event occurs, or a Tax Event Upon Merger occurs and the Burdened Party is not the Affected Party, ”

 Failure to Pay and Illegality.
-Notwithstanding anything to the contrary contained in this agreement, including without limitation Section 5(c) (Event of Default and Illegality) in the event that the Credit Support Provider of Party B fails to make a payment under theeither Policy as a result of an Illegality, such failure to pay shall constitute a Credit Support Default under Section 5(a)(iii).
+Notwithstanding anything to the contrary contained in this agreement, including without limitation Section 5(c) (Event of Default and Illegality) in the event that the Credit Support Provider of Party B fails to make a payment under either Policy as a result of an Illegality, such failure to pay shall constitute a Credit Support Default under Section 5(a)(iii).

 Part 2.
 Tax Representations